peterPgk/mws/PROJECT.md

 - make sure all `storage` directory and `bootstrap/cache` are writable

 ###Plugins
 - Form Requests
 - CanEdit Middleware

 ### TODO
+- Because of use of VueCloneya plugin, need a little tweak to work correctly with error messages and old inputs.
-- customize error messages in Form Requests for fields of type `value[]`, to return name different then default `value.0`
+- Customize error messages in Form Requests for fields of type `value[]`, to return name different then default `value.0`.
-- make create question blade to show old inputs and errors.
-Need little tweak .
+This depends from the above one.